-I was often told that I walk with my legs a bit too apart and in opposite directions even while walking normally.
-Wonder to call it normal, because so many people have pointed this out that at some point of time I did think of myself having some defect or disorder.
+I was often told that I walk with my legs a bit too apart, like a penguin.
+Wonder to call it normal, since so many people have pointed this out that at some point of time, I did think of myself having some defect or disorder.

 You walk as if you are coming to hit someone, they would say.

-And the ‘They’ include my friends, my colleagues and even my mother who obviously has to take care of how I look, dress up, talk and walk!
+‘They’ include my friends, my colleagues and my mother who obviously has to take care of how I look, dress up, talk and walk!
 Even while I struggled painfully in the only heels I got for my graduation day, she persuaded me to buy more.

-The people, who taught me dancing recently, said I had a ‘different’ style of dancing.
-I took different as bad because I was the one who had to work a lot harder in my group.
-Another dance group that I joined went on to say I need to get the feminism in my dance.
-Though I get to hear a lot from my mom, who wants me to behave like a girl, dress up like one and carry the politeness of a lady, I again felt indifferent to it when I heard that again.
+The people, who taught me dancing, said I had a ‘different’ style.
+I took ‘different’ as bad because I was the one who had to toil in my group to catch up with others.
+Another dance group that I joined went on to say that I need to be more feminine.

-A lot of time passed and one fine day my best friend’s roommate pointed it out saying you walk a little weirdly.
+A lot of time passed and one fine day my best friend’s roommate pointed it out saying your walk is a little weird.

 Spine straight and chest out, that was how she made me stand.
-No don’t thrust your chest out, straight spine would do it, she said articulating my posture and making me walk.
+No don’t thrust your chest out, she said correcting my posture and making me walk.
 Feet close to each other and walk straight she said, there!
 A little change and you look like a lady!

-Uff!
-I am a female; I still think if walking in a way makes my gender get an extra oomph, if yes, do I necessarily need to do that?
-If yes again, then WHY?
+I, without a doubt, know I am a female.
+If walking in a way enhances my gender-specific features, exactly do I need to do that?
+WHY?

-I tried with the practice honestly saying, I would get conscious, thinking what others might be thinking of me, watching me walk like a Yeti towards them.
+I actually practised being a ‘lady’.
+I would get conscious about what others might think, watching me walk like a Yeti towards them.
 I was a female after all and knowingly or unknowingly we do get jitters if we don’t portray ourselves as good as up to our satisfaction in public.

-But these days I just think a little less.
+So these days, I just think a little less and walk more.